The ABLE Project

 ABLE Project Leadership

-The ABLE Project is led by Professor Christy Lopez, the co-director of the Georgetown Law Center’s Innovative Policing Program (IPP), and Sheppard Mullin Partner Jonathan Aronie.
-Mr. Aronie also chairs the ABLE Project’s Board of Advisors, which is comprised of law enforcement, civil rights, social justice, and academic experts from across the country, including Ms. Vanita Gupta, Commissioner Danielle Outlaw, Commissioner Michael Harrison, Mr. Roy Austin, and Dr. Tracie Keesee, among many others.
-The work of the ABLE Project is further guided by a soon-to-be-announced Corporate Advisory Group and Judicial Advisory Group, comprised of federal and state judges.
+The ABLE Project is led by Georgetown Law Innovative Policing Program Co-Director, Professor Christy Lopez; Sheppard Mullin Partner Jonathan Aronie, who also chairs the ABLE Project Board of Advisors; and ABLE Project Director Lisa A. Kurtz.
+The Board of Advisors is comprised of law enforcement, civil rights, social justice, and academic experts from across the country, including Ms. Vanita Gupta, Commissioner Danielle Outlaw, Commissioner Michael Harrison, Mr. Roy Austin, and Dr. Tracie Keesee, among many others.
+The work of the ABLE Project is further guided by our Corporate Advisory Group and our Research Advisory Board.
 A collection of pro bono lawyers from law firms and industry partners, led by Sheppard Mullin partner Dan Brown, provides additional pro bono support to the ABLE Project’s many activities.
-IPP Program Associate, Talhia Tuck, and ABLE Project Program Manager Consultant, Lisa Kurtz, manage the ABLE Project’s day-to-day affairs.
+Police for Tomorrow Project Director Talhia Tuck assists with management of the ABLE Project’s day-to-day affairs.

 ABLE Project Instructional Design Team